On March 11, WHO officially declared COVID-19 a pandemic.

-It’s a good idea to follow these practices regardless of the risk of COVID-19, since they’ll also help you avoid the seasonal flu and common cold.
+It’s a good idea to follow these practices regardless of the risk of COVID-19, since they’ll also help you avoid the seasonal flu, common cold, and other infections.
 Learn more strategies for preventing respiratory illnesses here.

-As the COVID-19 outbreak unfolds and details emerge, it will become more clear what the potential threat may be to the U.S. and the world—and the impact it will leave.
+As the COVID-19 outbreak has unfolded, it's clear that the virus poses a real threat to the U.S. and the world, but time will tell the impact it will leave.